 |Weight||9.6 kg (21.1 lb)|

-Execution of this download installs the Operating Systems for the CR6 and all integrated communication options to your computer.
+This download is for the CR6 datalogger.
+Execution of this download places the Operating System file(.obj) on your computer.
 It also updates the CRBasic Editor compiler and support files.
-The Device Configuration Utility is used to upload the Operating Systems to the CR6.

 EC100 Operating System.

 Watch the Video Tutorial: Updating the EC100 Operating System.

 A software utility used to download operating systems and set up Campbell Scientific hardware.
 Also will update PakBus Graph and the Network Planner if they have been installed previously by another Campbell Scientific software package.

 Windows 11, 10, 8.1, 8, and 7 (Both 32 and 64 bit)

 CR6 datalogger program for Campbell closed-path eddy-covariance systems.

 The CSAT3H Heater Controller ships with this encrypted program.
 This program is for the unlikely event that the program needs to be re-installed or updated to a newer version.
 Please contact Campbell Scientific if you have questions about the program or would like the algorithm modified for a specific application.